Dapr Workflow with Spring Boot

 To run Dapr Workflow applications in production, you need to install Dapr into a Kubernetes cluster.
 To speed up the inner development loop, you can run everything locally using the Dapr and Testcontainers integration.

-To use this functionality you need to add the follow dependency to the application, using test scope.
+To use this functionality you need to add the following dependency to the application with test scope.

 Maven